- how we use your information

 We will pass your answers and personal details to the healthcare service you have selected if you (or the person you are contacting us about), choose to be referred.

 That healthcare service may then go on to share your data with other healthcare providers.
-They will follow their own policies and the Data Protection Act 1998 if so.
+They will follow their own policies and data protection legislation if so.

 By agreeing to be referred to another healthcare provider you are also agreeing that your data can be forwarded to them so they can can provide care.
 If you’re contacting us on behalf of someone else you should make sure that person has agreed their data can be shared in this way.